Worried About Debt or Money?

 How to estimate your energy use

-You can find out how to calculate how much gas and electricity you use, and how much it will cost.
-Understanding your actual usage is the best way to avoid surprise bills.
+You can find out how to calculate how much gas and electricity you use - and how much it will cost, based on current rates

 Energy Cap and Your Fuel Bills